Route of the Asturian Manor Houses of Onís

 The old Rectory House, with a rectangular floor plan and three stories in height, is preserved from a later period.
 It stands out not only for its monumentality, but also for the masonry work on the walls and the enclosures of the openings.

-From the contemporary period we find the Luis Pellico’s house and the Filomena Pellico’s houseBoth of them date from the mid-19th century and their constructions combine traditional elements such as floor plan and height distribution, corridors, etc., with the cultured style adopted by the Indianos, which translated into large windows, spacious rooms, palm trees, etc.
+From the contemporary period we find the mansion of Luis Pellico and the house of Filomena Pellicoboth dating from the middle of the 19th century and whose constructions combine traditional elements such as floor plan and height distribution, corridors, etc., with the cultured style adopted by the Indianos, translated into large windows, spacious rooms, palm trees, etc.

 A journey through time

-Pieces of history that remind us of splendid and noble past times with magnificent buildings that we can know in this tour through our villages.
+The Asturian mansions are pieces of history that remind us of splendid and noble past times with magnificent buildings that we can know in this tour through our villages.

 Avín